zappascout/devil_notes-sources/docs/notes_8_devil.md

 #**CHAPTER 8**
 ##**"Hilarity Ensues"**
-###128
+###p.
+128
 ==The program owes most to Diffie==:
 PowerPoint has traditional been attributed to Robert Gaskins and Dennis Austin Forethought Inc., before being bought by Microsoft.
 But in a [*New Yorker* feature][yorker] from May 28, 2001, Ian Parker reveals that it was in fact Diffie.
-This was like discovering "that Lenin had invented the stapler," he said.
+This was like discovering "that Lenin had invented the stapler," he memorably noted.
 [yorker]:https://www.newyorker.com/magazine/2001/05/28/absolute-powerpoint

 ###129